Two stability theorems on plethysms of Schur functions: Introduction

 \subsubsection{Preliminaries \emph{(\S \ref{sec:preliminaryDefinitions}--\ref{sec:twisted})}}

 In \S\ref{sec:preliminaryDefinitions} we give basic definitions.
 In particular we define plethystic semistandard signed tableaux in Definition~\ref{defn:plethysticSemistandardSignedTableau}.
 The reader should be able to skip this section and then use it as a reference.
-In \S\ref{sec:maximalSignedWeights} we define the signed weights needed to prove Theorem~\ref{thm:muStable} and the strongly maximal signed weights in Theorem~\ref{thm:nuStable}.
+In \S\ref{sec:maximalSignedWeights} we define the strongly maximal signed weights in Theorem~\ref{thm:nuStable}.
 In \S\ref{sec:symmetricFunctions} we give background results on plethysms of symmetric functions.
 Finally in \S\ref{sec:twisted} we define the $\ell^\-$-twisted dominance order in Definition~\ref{defn:ellTwistedDominanceOrder} and generalize classical results on Kostka numbers to the twisted case.
 This is a key definition novel to this paper.